NREL/HPC/docs/Documentation/Applications/Plexos/setup_plexos.md

       <LicenseServerRequestCount />
     </XmlRegistryRoot>'   > ~/.config/PLEXOS/EE_reg.xml
     ```
-## Conda environment for PLEXOS with Python and R
+## Optional: Conda environment for PLEXOS with Python and R

+!!! note
+    The following instructions are NOT required for only running PLEXOS.
+One only needs to load the relevant Gurobi and PLEXOS modules to run a PLEXOS XML database.
+Users may combine these runs with conda, Julia, or other software simply by loading the relevant modules and activating the appropriate conda and Julia environments.

 1. We need to load a few modules and create the requisite conda environment.
 First, we need to create a conda environment for PLEXOS.
     ```bash